AshishBamba05/CSE15L---Lab-1/README.md

 <img width="422" alt="Screen Shot 2024-01-16 at 12 44 22 PM" src="https://github.com/mathcsnerd/cse15l-lab-reports/assets/153144074/71d53097-7311-463d-af37-814c5e6b96d1">

   If we pass in /home/lecture1/messages/ as argument for cat command, an error message will be produced.
-THe cat command is designed to read a file or file interface, so using the directory as an argument will result in an error message
+The cat command is designed to read a file or file interface, so using the directory as an argument will result in an error message

   <img width="737" alt="Screen Shot 2024-01-16 at 12 49 18 PM" src="https://github.com/mathcsnerd/cse15l-lab-reports/assets/153144074/82596370-87dd-4d9a-b86b-6b1f635d1a43">